-Sakal argues, however, that he is not barred from asserting his right to title and interest in the subject property based on the "except as otherwise provided by law" clause in HRS \$ 667-102(b)(2).
+Sakal argues, however, that he is not barred from asserting his right to title and interest in the subject property based on the "except as otherwise provided by law" clause in HRS § 667-102(b)(2).
 Relying principally on the supreme court's decision in Lee v.
-HSBC, Sakal contends that for a nonjudicial foreclosure sale to be valid, the foreclosing party must strictly comply with the requirements of the subject contract and statute.
+HSBC, Sakai contends that for a nonjudicial foreclosure sale to be valid, foreclosing party must strictly the comply with [30] the requirements of the subject contract and statute.
 With respect to his claim to the subject Property, we reject Sakal's contention.
 Lee v.
 HSBC is distinguishable.
 In that case, the plaintiff was the high bidder at a foreclosure auction.
 121 Hawai'i at 288, 218 P.3d at 776.
-However, prior to the auction (unbeknownst to the lender's attorney), and prior to the auctioned property being conveyed, the mortgagors cured their delinquency on the mortgage loan.
+However, prior to auction (unbeknownst to the lender's attorney), and prior to the auctioned property being conveyed, the mortgagors cured their delinquency on the mortgage loan.
 Id.
 Under the power of sale clause in the subject mortgage, the mortgagee could only exercise its power of sale if the mortgage loan was in default and, therefore, the sale was invalid pursuant to HRS § 667-5, which required the mortgage agreement to be in breach in order to conduct a nonjudicial power of sale foreclosure.
 Id. at 290-91, 218 P.3d at 778-79.
-Accordingly, the supreme court held that the nonjudicial foreclosure sale was void and unenforceable by the plaintiff/high bidder.
+Accordingly, the supreme court held that the nonjudicial foreclosure sale was void unenforceable the and bv plaintiff/high bidder.
 Id. at 292, 218 P.3d at 780.19

 The most significant distinction between the case at bar and Lee v.
 HSBC is that the conveyance of the subject property to the high bidder in Lee v.
 HSBC had not yet occurred.
 We also recognize that the nonjudicial power of sale foreclosure sale in Lee v.
-HSBC was conducted pursuant to HRS § 667-5 (repealed in 2012) and not Part II of HRS chapter 667.
-Even if the nonjudicial power of sale foreclosure had been conducted pursuant to Part II, the recordation referenced in HRS § 667-33 which is the exact parallel provision in Part II of HRS chapter 667 that HRS § 667-102 was modeled after - had not yet occurred.20 Thus, Lee v.
-HSBC does not establish or explicate an exception to HRS § 667-33 and HRS § 667-102.
-We reject, however, the AOAO's assertion that Lee v.
-HSBC is irrelevant solely because it involved a mortgage foreclosure, rather than an
+HSBC was conducted pursuant to HRS § 667-5 (repealed in 2012) and not [31] Part II of HRS chapter 667.
+Even if the nonjudicial power of sale foreclosure had been conducted pursuant to Part II, the recordation referenced in HRS § 667-33 which is the exact parallel provision in Part II of HRS chapter 667 that HRS § 667-102 was modeled after - had not yet occurred.20 association lien foreclosure. discussed above, Appellees have cited no authority for the proposition that the intended Legislature to provide associations with nonjudicial foreclosure powers other than pursuant to a power of sale, like mortagees, and we find Indeed. review of none. our the development of the nonjudicial foreclosure applicable laws to associations confirms that the